For Piano Quartet

 Duration: | c.a 15 mins | Commissioned by the Ocean Reef Music Festival for the OPUS ONE Piano Quartet

-Z Sonata is a work for violin, viola, cello and piano by Clarice Assad Inspired by the pulp fiction character Zorro by Johnston McCully.
+Z Sonata is a violin, viola, cello, and piano work by Clarice Assad, inspired by the pulp fiction character Zorro by Johnston McCully.

 Z sonata is a chamber piece for violin, viola, cello, and piano inspired by the pulp fiction character ZORRO, created by Johnston McCully in 1919.
 Don Diego de La Vega, the man behind the mask, was a Californian nobleman of Spanish descendence.
 Preoccupied with social inequalities, he felt torn between the harsh differences between the rich and the poor.
 Eventually, he became “Zorro”: Hero of the people, a fox-like creature and sword master who fought for the rights of the less privileged, often publicly humiliating their oppressors.